zsparal/api-documentation/source/wallets/applepay.rst

 If Apple Pay is enabled on the website profile, a method with the id ``applepay`` will be returned in the list of payment methods.

-.. note :: Apple Pay should only be shown if it is available on the device, hence the need to indicate your support.

 Then, during checkout, you should check if the Apple Pay method is available on the shopper's device by using the ``canMakePayments`` method on the ``window.ApplePaySession`` object.
+Apple requires you that you only show the Apple Pay option when it is actually supported by the device.
 For more details, see the `article by Apple
 <https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api/checking_for_apple_pay_availability>`_.

 .. code-block:: javascript